 Physical abuse of any person; or any action (or threat of action) that endangers, threatens to endanger or is reasonably likely to harm the health, safety, or mental well-being of any such person (including oneself); or the failure to seek emergency assistance for an Illinois Tech employee, faculty member, student, alumni or guest when it is reasonably clear such assistance is needed and the person who could seek such assistance was interacting or otherwise involved with the activity or circumstances necessitating such assistance.
 The possession and/or use of firearms or weapons on campus, as all such terms are defined in the Concealed Carry and Prohibition Regarding Firearms and Weapons on Campus Policy (See Article III, Section C hereof) may be considered conduct that may endanger self or others.

 5. Failure to Comply

-Failure to comply with the reasonable request or instruction of an Illinois Tech official or emergency personnel acting in an official capacity, including, but not limited to, refusing to provide identification, refusing to dispose of or turn over prohibited items, failing to respond, or leaving the scene of an incident or refusing to comply with instructions related to public health matters.
-This also includes disorderly or abusive conduct toward Illinois tech officials acting in the performance of their duties.
+Failure to comply with the reasonable request or instruction of an Illinois Tech official or emergency personnel acting in an official capacity, including, but not limited to, refusing to provide identification, refusing to dispose of or turn over prohibited items, failing to respond, leaving the scene of an incident or refusing to comply with instructions related to public health matters.
+This also includes disorderly or abusive conduct toward Illinois Tech officials acting in the performance of their duties.
 Students/guests/visitors are expected to cooperate with and may not knowingly give false information to an Illinois Tech employee or representative acting within the scope of his or her employment or official capacity; failure to do so is a violation of this provision.

 6. Fire Safety

-In order to avoid possibly jeopardizing the safety or security of Illinois Tech, the Illinois Tech community, or any Illinois Tech facilities, building, or premises, the following acts are prohibited:
+In order to avoid possibly jeopardizing the safety or security of Illinois Tech and the Illinois Tech community, the following acts are prohibited:

-b.
-Maintaining, constructing or operating open fires, including bonfires, fire pits, chimineas and the like on Illinois Tech property or property under its control;
+- Maintaining, constructing or operating open fires, including bonfires, fire pits, chimneys and the like on Illinois Tech property or property under its control;

-c.
-Creating or maintaining on Illinois Tech property or property under its control a fire or fire hazard (except as specifically authorized), including burning candles or incense or use of unauthorized (or misuse of authorized) appliances or heating devices, including toasters, microwaves, hot plates, and space heaters;
+- Creating or maintaining on Illinois Tech property or property under its control a fire or fire hazard (except as specifically authorized), including burning candles or incense or use of unauthorized (or misuse of authorized) appliances or heating devices, including toasters, microwaves, hot plates, and space heaters;

-d.
-Tampering with or misuse of emergency or fire safety equipment, including emergency call devices, fire alarms, fire exits, firefighting equipment, smoke/heat detectors, or sprinkler systems located on Illinois Tech property or property under its control;
+- Tampering with or misuse of emergency or fire safety equipment, including emergency call devices, fire alarms, fire exits, firefighting equipment, smoke/heat detectors, or sprinkler systems located on Illinois Tech property or property under its control;

-e.
-Failing to exit immediately any facility or building when a fire alarm or other emergency notification has been sounded, or hindering or impairing the orderly evacuation of any Illinois Tech facility, building, or premises;
+- Failing to exit immediately any Illinois Tech facility or building when a fire alarm or other emergency notification has been sounded, or hindering or impairing the orderly evacuation of any Illinois Tech facility, building, or premises;

-f.
-Smoking in any enclosed Illinois Tech facility, in any designated outdoor areas, or within 25 feet of an entrance, open window, ventilation intake, or similar feature of any enclosed Illinois Tech facility;
+- Smoking in any enclosed Illinois Tech facility, in any smoke-free designated outdoor areas, or within 25 feet of an entrance, open window, ventilation intake, or similar feature of any enclosed Illinois Tech facility;

-g.
-Violations of state or local fire and fire-related ordinances or the life safety policies outlined in the Residence and Greek Life handbook listed online at web.iit.edu/housing.
+- Violations of state or local fire and fire-related ordinances or the life safety policies outlined in the Residence Life handbook listed online at web.iit.edu/housing.

 7. Guest and Visitors

 Knowingly allowing one’s visitors or guests to violate Illinois Tech policies or failing to monitor the behavior of one’s visitors or guests to assure their adherence to such standards may result in the host student being held responsible for the actions of his or her visitors or guests.
-Students living in the residence halls and sororities are expected to also know and follow the guest policy outlined in the Residence and Greek Life handbook found online at: web.iit.edu/housing.
+Students living in the residence halls and sororities are expected to also know and follow the guest policy outlined in the Residence Life handbook.

-It is the responsibility of all students and student organizations to encourage an atmosphere of learning, social responsibility and respect for human dignity and to provide positive influences and constructive development for members and aspiring members of the Illinois Tech community.
+It is the responsibility of all students and student organizations to encourage an atmosphere of learning, social responsibility and respect for human dignity and to provide positive influences and constructive development for all members and aspiring members of the Illinois Tech community.
 Students and student organizations are expected to use good judgment to determine the abilities of individual students as they relate to organization activities and requirements.
 Accordingly, Illinois Tech prohibits acts of hazing.
 (Illinois law also prohibits hazing.
 See 720 ILCS §5/12C50.
 Hazing can be a Class 4 felony, which carries criminal penalties of up to three years’ imprisonment and a $25,000 fine.)

 Though not intended as an exhaustive list, the following actions and situations constitute hazing, if they are undertaken for or in connection with the above-noted reasons and purposes: